BellaMrx/JavaScript_Introduction-To-Web-APIs/README.md

 ## 1.2.
 Controlling audio files with JavaScript and the Media API
-Since the same Media API is used for the `audio` element as for the `video` element, everything can be done that was done for the `video` element.
+The same media API is used for the `audio` element as for the `video` element, so everything can be done that was done for the `video` element.

 Example: